Human Trafficking & Exploitation

 Asylum Dispersal

 Dispersal is the process by which the Home Office moves destitute asylum seekers to specified local authority areas across the UK.
 They are first moved to initial accommodation while their application for asylum support is processed.
 Once the application has been processed and approved they are moved on to dispersal accommodation.
+Asylum accommodation is offered on a no-choice basis.

-Asylum Seekers do not have recourse to public funds and in general are not allowed to work (there are a few exceptions to this).
+People seeking asylum do not have recourse to public funds and in general are not allowed to work (there are a few exceptions to this).
 Destitute asylum seekers should receive support from the Home Office whilst their claim is being processed.
 For guidance on local authorities responsibilities for those with no recourse to public funds please see COSLA guidance here.

 The Asylum Support Appeals Project provides useful resources on the asylum process: asaproject.org